-- Held 17 Board meetings in 2022. - Independent directors met in executive sessions. - All director nominees serve on no more than three public company boards. - One-third of our directors are women. - One of our directors is African-American, another is a member of the LGBTQ+ community and another is a veteran of the United States military. - Bylaw Amendments.
+- Held 17 Board meetings in 2023. - Independent directors met in executive sessions. - All director nominees serve on no more than three public company boards. - One-third of our directors are women. - One of our directors is African-American, another is a member of the LGBTQ+ community and another is a veteran of the United States military. - Bylaw Amendments.
 The Company's stockholders, in addition to the Board, have the power to alter, amend or repeal our bylaws and to make new bylaw provisions, in each case by the affirmative vote of the holders of a majority of the shares of common stock in the Company then outstanding and entitled to vote on the proposed amendment. - Compensation "Clawback" Policy.
-Incentive compensation paid to named executive officers whose actions cause, or contribute to, a restatement of the Company's reported financial or operating results is subject to recoupment. - Minimum Stock Ownership Guidelines.
+Incentive-based compensation paid to executive officers is subject to recoupment if the Company is required to prepare a Restatement (as defined herein). - Minimum Stock Ownership Guidelines.
 We have robust stock ownership and retention policies for our directors and executive officers. - Policy Prohibiting Pledging and Hedging.
-Directors and executive officers are prohibited from engaging in short-selling, pledging, or hedging transactions in the Company's securities. - Annual Board and Committee Self-Evaluations. - In 2021 and 2022, we began the process of internalizing certain repurchase agreement trading, clearing and related administrative services, which will provide the Company greater control over these processes and enhance risk oversight over these functions.
+Directors and executive officers are prohibited from engaging in short-selling, pledging, or hedging transactions in the Company's securities. - Annual Board and Committee Self-Evaluations. - Internalized certain repurchase agreement trading, clearing and related administrative services, which provide the Company greater control over these processes and enhance risk oversight over these functions. - In consultation with our third-party cybersecurity advisor, we prepared an Information Security Incident Response Plan as part of our continuing efforts to mitigate and manage the Company's risks.